Georgi Kostadinov (footballer): Maccabi Haifa

 On 22 June 2017, Kostadinov signed as a free agent for Israeli Premier League club Maccabi Haifa on a two-year contract.
 He made his competitive debut for the club on 29 July, playing full 90 minutes of a 2017–18 Toto Cup Al match against Bnei Sakhnin at Acre Municipal Stadium; Maccabi won 4–1.
 Kostadinov played his first Israeli Premier League match on the opening day of the season during their 2–0 away defeat against Bnei Yehuda on 21 August.

 On 16 September 2017, Kostadinov scored his first goals in a 4–2 home win over Hapoel Ra'anana.
 He scored his second Maccabi goal on 5 May 2018 in a 1–1 draw at Bnei Sakhnin.

 Arsenal Tula

 On 1 July 2018, Kostadinov joined Russian Premier League club Arsenal Tula on a 2+1-year contract, for an undisclosed fee reported to be €200,000.
 On 29 July, he made his competitive debut in their season opener against Dynamo Moscow by replacing Kantemir Berkhamov for the final 32 minutes of a 0–0 home draw.
 On 5 October 2018, he scored his first Russian Premier League goal in a 1–1 home draw against FC Ufa.

 APOEL

 On 26 July 2022, Kostadinov signed with APOEL in Cyprus.
-He scored his first goal for the club on 17 September 2022, in a 0–2 win over Olympiakos Nicosia.
+He scored his first goal for the club on 17 September 2022, in a 2–0 away win over Olympiakos Nicosia.

+Levski Sofia (second spell)

+In February 2025, he returned to Levski Sofia, signing a contract until the summer of 2026.